Margot Kidder: Death

-Kidder died on May 13, 2018, at her house in Livingston, Montana, at the age of 69.
-Kidder's death was ruled a suicide by overdose.
-Kidder had been scheduled to appear at the Motor City Comic Con event in Novi, Michigan later that week.
+Kidder died on May 13, 2018, at her home in Livingston, Montana, at the age of 69.
+Her death was ruled a suicide by "self-inflicted drug and alcohol overdose".
+Kidder had been scheduled to appear at the Motor City Comic Con in Novi, Michigan, later that week.

-Kidder's friends have related that she had had poor health in recent years, particularly following her lengthy stay at the Standing Rock protest camp in 2016, often enduring frigid temperatures.
+Kidder's friends related that she had poor health in later years, particularly following her lengthy stay at the Standing Rock protest camp in 2016, often enduring frigid temperatures.
 DC Comics stated on its Twitter feed: "Thank you for being the Lois Lane so many of us grew up with.
 RIP, Margot Kidder."
 After her death, director Ted Geoghegan, who knew the actress, stated:

-Kidder was cremated, and her ashes were scattered by her brother John in childhood-favorite locations in Canada, as well as in Montana, amongst lilies often eaten by grizzly bears, partially fulfilling Kidder's wish to "have her body just left out there for the bears."
+Kidder's body was cremated, and the ashes were scattered by her brother John in childhood-favorite locations in Canada, as well as in Montana, amongst lilies often eaten by grizzly bears, partially fulfilling Kidder's wish to "have her body just left out there for the bears."

+Filmography

+Kidder's most acclaimed films, according to the review-aggregation website Rotten Tomatoes, include: